The 17 Most Famous Paintings at the Louvre

 Nicolas Poussin | 1637-38 | Oil on Canvas | Richelieu Wing, Room 828

 Nicolas Poussin was an Italian from another mamà.
-He was born in Normandy and schooled in France, but lived most of his adult career in Rome which he adored.
+He was born in Normandy and schooled in France, but lived most of his adult career in Rome, which he adored.

 The Rape of the Sabine Women is possibly the most famous story in Roman history other than the murder of Julius Caesar.
 Poussin’s version of it is a testament to the artists’ love for Rome and one of the most famous versions of the scene ever painted.

-The women would give birth to the second generation of Roman sons who would perpetuate the longest lasting and arguably the greatest empire in European history.
+The women would give birth to the second generation of Roman sons who would perpetuate the longest-lasting and arguably the greatest empire in European history.
 The significance of the story is that the empire began with pain and wrong-doing as a means to an end.

 This harsh mentality would become intertwined with Roman pragmatism throughout the empire’s growth.
 Right or wrong, they took what they needed and made up for it later.
 Poussin captures this all beautifully in Italian Renaissance fashion.

-Check Out Our Best Versailles & Paris Louvre Tours
+Our Best Versailles and Paris Louvre Tours

 Top-Rated Tour

-Royal Louvre Palace Tour with Mona Lisa & Crown Jewels
+Secrets of the Louvre Museum Tour with Mona Lisa

 The Louvre is the largest art museum on Earth and the crowning jewel of Paris, which is why it’s on everyone’s bucket list.
-Don’t be left out of an incredible opportunity!
+Don’t miss out on an incredible opportunity!
 Join a passionate guide for a tour of the most famous artwork at the Louvre.
 Skip-the-line admissions included.

 See Prices